Ordinary Differential Equations¶ ↑

 This method advances the system from time

-object) using the stepping function.
-On output, the new time and position are returned as an array [tnext, hnext, status
+tand positiony(GSL::Vectorobject) using the stepping function.
+On output, the new time and position are returned as an array [tnext, hnext, status], i.e.t, ythemselves are not modified by this method.
+The maximum timet1is guaranteed not to be exceeded by the time-step.
+On the final time-step the value oftnextwill be set tot1exactly.

 Example¶ ↑